Jaffa-Cakes/language-database/README.md

 #### Instructions

 1. Clone the repository.
-2. Run `docker-compose up --build` in the root directory.
+2. Run `docker compose up --build` in the root directory.
 3. Access the application at [http://localhost:3000](http://localhost:3000).

 If this is the first time you are starting the application, you will need to import your spreadsheet data containing language information.
 Navigate to [http://localhost:3000/import](http://localhost:3000/import) and upload each sheet in `.csv` format, exported from Google Sheets.